SpeedyCraftah/flight-generator/README.md

 - Provides flight details including estimated time and distance.
 - Estimate durations are calculated by taking into account realistic parameters and differentiates between perceived airspeed vs actual airspeed (depending on altitude).

+## How do I use this?
+You can use it [here](https://flight-generator.speedydev.org/), alernatively if you with to self-host it, simply `git clone` this repository and use a web server / reverse proxy such as Nginx or Apache to serve the files.

 ## Screenshots

 ## Footnotes